Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - coordinates and implements Alberta’s French Policy

-- represents Alberta and Alberta’s Francophonie in organizations such as the Ministerial Conference on the Canadian Francophonie
+- represents Alberta and Alberta’s Francophonie in organizations such as the Ministers' Council on the Canadian Francophonie

-- participates in the negotiation and implementation of federal-provincial agreements as it related to government engagement with the Francophonie in Alberta and the provision of government services in French
+- participates in the negotiation and implementation of federal-provincial agreements as it relates to government engagement with the Francophonie in Alberta and the provision of government services in French

-On June 14, 2017, the Government of Alberta unveiled a French policy that guides government ministries in enhancing services in French, to support the vitality of the Francophonie in Alberta.
+On June 14, 2017, following a period of consultations with both internal and community stakeholders, the Government of Alberta unveiled a French policy that guides government ministries in enhancing services in French and supports the vitality of the Francophonie in Alberta.

 What the policy means to Albertans

-The overall goal of a policy is to help government be more aware of and responsive to the needs of French-speaking Albertans when delivering services to the community.
-The policy also has the potential to enhance Alberta’s attractiveness as a destination for interprovincial migration, immigration, tourism and investment.
+The overall goal of the policy is to help government be more aware of and responsive to the needs of French-speaking Albertans when delivering services to the community.
+The policy also serves as a tool to enhance Alberta’s attractiveness as a destination for interprovincial migrants, immigrants, tourists and investors.

-There is a common understanding between the Government of Alberta and francophone community stakeholders of working towards long-term incremental change.
-To start, government will focus its attention on cost neutral or no cost initiatives - things that can be done differently, more efficiently and more effectively.
+There is a common understanding between the Government of Alberta and Francophone community stakeholders of working towards long-term incremental change.

-The policy’s implementation must be achieved within existing resources.
-The Government of Alberta obtains annual funding from the federal government that it will allocate to enhance and increase in French-language services.
-In 2017-2018, this federal funding amount is $728,500.
-Negotiations to renew the Canada-Alberta Agreement on French-Language Services are scheduled to begin later this fall.
-A French Policy positions Alberta to negotiate additional federal funding.
+The policy’s ongoing implementation is achieved within existing resources.
+In addition to provincial funding, the Government of Alberta also obtains annual funding from the federal government that it allocates to enhance and increase French-language services.
+This financing is implemented through the Canada-Alberta Agreement on French-Language Services, amongst others.

 Other provinces with French policies